yy29/aws-ec2-tips-llm-chat-ai/README.md

-## AWS EC2 Tips to Run a Simple Chat AI with Minimal Cost
+## AWS EC2 Tips for Setting Up a Simple Chat AI with Minimal Cost

 ### (1) AWS EC2 Instance Creation
 - Region: Your choice